The ultimate guide to personalizing emails with behavioral targeting

 Behavioral targeting’s downside is that it can trigger privacy concerns.
 If you’ve ever researched a brand and it pops up soon after in your Facebook feed, you get it.

-So, the consent factor makes email marketing one of the more effective behavioral targeting channels.
+But the great thing about email?
+Your subscribers gave explicit consent, making email one of the most effective behavioral targeting channels.

 There are three primary types of behavioral data relevant to email marketing: